COVID-19 Doctor Travel Updates

 Australian border restrictions & conditions for doctors

-Please remember that the following isn’t a guaranteed source since the advice constantly changes.
+Please note, that these can change at any given time and your Recruitment Consultant will guide you through the process.
+The following is not a guaranteed source since the advice constantly changes.
 Kindly refer to government links/websites for updated recommendation and how it’s relevant to your personal circumstances.
-As an option, speak to your Wavelength recruitment consultant for a more personalized advice.

 1. TRAVEL TO AUSTRALIA

-Travel to Australia is currently heavily restricted to Australian Citizens, residents and immediate family members.
+Travel to Australia remains currently heavily restricted to mostly Australian Citizens, residents and immediate family members.
+Some business travel from specified countries is not open.
 Everyone arriving in Australia will be quarantined for 14 days with limited exceptions and may have to comply with other state and territory travel restrictions.
 Travellers arriving from any country may also be health screened upon arrival.
 This page from the Department of Home Affairs details who may enter Australia.

 2. TRAVEL BETWEEN AUSTRALIAN STATES AND TERRITORIES